 Groupe Renault, on behalf of Autonomous Vehicle Simulation (AVS)

-Immersive 3D Stereo Visual Display Solution for a 360° projection screen for the ROADS (Renault Optimization Autonomous Driving Simulator) at Renault Technocenter near Paris, comprising 15 WQXGA dual-channel LED-IR projectors, domeprojection.com ProjectionTools and domeprojection.com VIRES warp&blend.
+Immersive 3D Stereo Visual Display Solution for a 360° projection screen for the ROADS (Renault Optimization Autonomous Driving Simulator) at Renault Technocenter near Paris, comprising 15 WQXGA dual-channel LED-projectors, domeprojection.com ProjectionTools and domeprojection.com VIRES warp&blend.

 Download Renault ROADS Driving Simulator.pdf